mahoney1/test/deploy-to-fabric-multi-org.md

 It is recommended that you first follow the accompanying singie organization tutorial first ; this tutorial demonstrates how to deploy a blockchain network to an instance of {{site.data.conrefs.hlf_full}} for a single organization, and will explain some of the concepts in more detail.

-The {site.data.conrefs.hlf_full}} blockchain network (for two organizations) in this tutorial is configured using docker containers,  with both organizations's fabric networks on the same machine - obviously, in the real world, they'll be in separate IP networks or domains.
+The {site.data.conrefs.hlf_full}} blockchain network (for two organizations) in this tutorial is configured using docker containers,  with both organizations' fabric networks, on the same machine - obviously, in the real world, they'll be in separate IP networks or domains, or secure Cloud environments.

 The tutorial has colour-coded steps for convenience, to indicate 'which organization' should follow a particular step or sequence - or indeed, if steps are needed for both Orgs.